 In one of our recent articles where we gave a more detailed overview on the video production process, we covered this subject in more detail.
 So make sure to check it out, as well.

 CLEAR GOALS = HIGH-QUALITY SCRIPT/STORYBOARD = HIGH-PERFORMING VIDEO 🚀

 In this stage, it’s important to source as many animation ideas and reference images as possible.
 The only requirement here would be the correspondence of ideas to your goals and project expectations.

-You want to particularly source ideas for transitions in-between shots, frame composition features, character movements, etc. You can also discover explainer video references that will offer you new ways of presenting your idea, or visual metaphors that can be used to more effectively communicate your core messages.
-This will also guide artists on how to develop a storyboard according to a certain vision.
+You want to particularly source storyboard ideas for animation — transitions in-between shots, frame composition features, character movements, etc. You can also discover explainer video references that will offer you new ways of presenting your idea, or visual metaphors that can be used to more effectively communicate your core messages.
+For this purpose, you can also use the storyboard template put together by our team.

 When it comes to the length or style of the reference videos — these characteristics don’t really play a significant role in the storyboarding process, and thus shouldn’t limit your search.
 This means you can take great ideas from short 30-second ads, like this (arc-like shot, 3 sec.):

 Which are as effective as longer explainer videos, like this (photobook presentation, 45 sec.):

 It doesn’t really matter whether your storyboard reference is a 30-second short ad or 5-minute long business video — as long as it remains useful enough to take inspiration from 🙌

 Even though the style and format of an animation video are secondary characteristics to look at (when it comes to sourcing the reference examples), the choice of style and type is an important aspect in the video production process.
 For more information about animation styles and types, check out this article from our blog.